Rosalyn Baxandall: Career

-Baxandall was among the early faculty, starting in 1971, at the new campus of the State University of New York at Old Westbury (SUNY).
+Baxandall taught Women's studies at Queens College, City University of New York.
+She was among the early faculty, starting in 1971, at the new campus of the State University of New York at Old Westbury (SUNY).
 Beginning as Associate Professor of American Studies, in 1990 she became a full professor there.
 In 2004 she was awarded a Distinguished Teaching Professorship.
 She retired in 2012.
 Upon her retirement, a scholarship was established in her name and that of Barbara Joseph (the Rosalyn Baxandall and Barbara Joseph Scholarship).

 After retirement, she taught at the Labor Studies Program of the City University of New York (CUNY) as well as in a women's prison, Bayview Correctional Facility in Manhattan, through the Bard Prison Initiative.

 She was a frequent speaker and commentator on women's liberation, women's activist history, and radical activist movements.
 Especially in her later years, she was a champion for the rights of Palestinians, a commitment that led her to edit an anthology of films about the Palestine-Israel conflict.